The No Mercy Man

 The No Mercy Man (also known as Bad Man, Trained to Kill, and Trained to Kill USA) is a 1973 action film with elements of a modern-day Western starring Steve Sandor, Rockne Tarkington, Sid Haig, Ron Thompson, Mike Lane, and Richard X. Slattery.
 The film was co-written (with Michael Nolin) and directed by Daniel Vance in his first and last feature film.
 The film was shot in Todd-AO by Dean Cundey in his first feature film with Buddy Joe Hooker arranging the stunt work and acting as second unit director.
 Master Jerry Druckerman acted as the film's martial arts technical advisor.

 Film director Quentin Tarantino programmed The No Mercy Man as part of a March 2011 revenge film triple feature at the New Beverly Cinema, which Tarantino took over in March 2007.
+The websites Letterboxd, and The Grindhouse Database list this movie as belonging to the vetsploitation subgenre.

 Plot

 Prophet and his friends are carnies and itinerant criminals in Arizona.
-After robbing a liquor store Prophet and a friend evade the local Sheriff and stop at the ranch of Mark Hand, a decorated war veteran.
+After robbing a liquor store Prophet and a carny, Dunn, evade the local Sheriff and stop at the ranch of Mark Hand, a decorated war veteran.
 Feeling suspicious, Mark tells Prophet he can help himself to water at a pump behind the house but covers him with a rifle.
-Prophet's friend overpowers Mark from behind, ties him up and beats him prior to robbing Mark's house.
-Attracted by the mass amount of firearms in Mark's cabinet, they are distracted by Mark's daughter Mary who Prophet's friend attempts to rape.
-Mary wounds him with a knife and escapes in the desert coming across the car returning home driven by Mrs Hand and Mary's brother Olie who has returned from the Vietnam War with decorations and mental illnesses.
-Prophet and his friend make their escape with Mark puzzled that Olie doesn't want to hunt the criminals, preferring to let the sheriff handle the matter.
+Dunn overpowers Mark from behind with a knife, ties him up and beats him prior to robbing Mark's house.
+Attracted by the mass amount of firearms in Mark's cabinet, they are distracted by Mark's daughter Mary.
+Prophet chases after Mary and pins her to the ground, telling her reassuringly as she struggles, "Don't worry, you'll ask for it before I take it."
+Prophet drags Mary back to the house and in the kitchen, Mary wounds Dunn with a knife and escapes.
+Mary comes across the car returning home driven by Mrs. Hand and Mary's brother Olie who has returned from the Vietnam War with decorations and mental illnesses.
+Prophet and Dunn make their escape with Mark puzzled that Olie doesn't want to hunt the criminals, preferring to let the sheriff handle the matter.

 Though glad to be home, Olie grows more sullen and uncommunicative.
 Two of Olie's war buddies visit the Hand ranch and reveal that Olie was their legendary commander of a 6-man long-range reconnaissance patrol of United States Army Rangers, with one patrol taking them to Haiphong where they escaped in a Russian ship.
 Despite the supporting presence of his comrades in arms and loving family Olie grows more withdrawn and prone to flashbacks to the war where he nearly kills one of his friends when the two engage in good-natured sparring.